Kane (wrestler): Other media

 Jacobs made his film debut as "Jacob Goodnight" in the first production of WWE Studios, See No Evil, which was released on May 19, 2006.
 Jacobs has also made an appearance in the film, MacGruber, alongside fellow WWE wrestlers Montel Vontavious Porter, Chris Jericho, The Great Khali, Mark Henry, and Big Show.
 See No Evil 2, also starring Jacobs, was announced in August 2013 and was released on October 21, 2014.

 Kane appeared on a special WWE episode of The Weakest Link in March 2002, and won by beating out Bubba Ray Dudley in the final round.
-The money won was donated to Jacobs' chosen charity, St. Jude Children's Research Hospital, in Memphis, Tennessee.
+The money won was donated to Jacobs's chosen charity, St. Jude Children's Research Hospital, in Memphis, Tennessee.
 He also appeared on Smallville series episode "Combat" as Titan alongside former WWE Diva Ashley Massaro.
 The episode was aired on March 22, 2007.
 Kane was also featured in a Chef Boyardee commercial in which he attempts to eat while wearing his full face mask.

 The Kane character was featured in the fourteen-issue Undertaker comic book produced by Chaos!
 Comics in 1999.
 The character only spoke once, in the Undertaker Halloween Special, which tied into the single issue Mankind comic book produced by the same company.
 A book written by Michael Chiappetta detailing the origins of Kane titled Journey into Darkness: An Unauthorized History of Kane was released in 2005.
 WWE released a three-disc anthology titled, The Twisted, Disturbed Life of Kane on December 9, 2008.
 The DVD consists of Kane's greatest feuds and rivalries during his first ten years.

-Jacobs hosted a podcast titled The Tiny Political Show under the pseudonym Citizen X from March 16, 2007 to March 13, 2008.
+Jacobs hosted a podcast titled The Tiny Political Show under the pseudonym Citizen X from March 16, 2007, to March 13, 2008.
 Jacobs also ran a blog called The Adventures of Citizen X at AdventuresOfCitizenX.com from 2007 until July 17, 2011, though its last update was made on May 28 earlier that same year.
-However, the website has since been relaunched with its first update appearing on July 1, 2012.
+The website since relaunched, with its first update appearing on July 1, 2012.
 Jacobs is a contributor to LewRockwell.com.

 Kane has appeared in nearly every licensed WWE/F video game since 1998's WWF War Zone, with the only exception being 2001's WWF Betrayal.
 From the 1990s to the end of the 2010s, Kane had 222 action figures manufactured, mainly from the WWE lines by Jakks Pacific and Mattel, according to the Wrestling Figure Checklist.